2025–2026 Canadian boycott of the United States: Boycott of travel to the US

 By March 2025, flight bookings to the United States from Canada had fallen by 71–76% in comparison with bookings in March 2024.
 Airlines responded to this decline in demand by cutting 320,000 seats from Canada-US flight routes by March, representing a 3.5% cutback for the summer months.
 In total, 4.11m travellers crossed from Canada into the US (by air or land) in March 2025, compared to 4.97m in March 2024.

 Travel agencies have reported drops in travel to the United States, with increases in travel to other places such as the Caribbean, Mexico or Europe.
 The Kingston-based tour company Maple Leaf Tours reported their US package took a 30% hit via cancellations.

 Many businesses in the US and at the border have described a loss of customers, including touristic operations in the US.
 Duty-free shops reported a decline in sales of 40–50% between January and April 2025.
 In March 2025, the Surrey-based owner of a duty-free shop at the US-Canada border said that as a result of decreased Canadian travel to the United States, "Our business has dropped over 80 per cent and now we have reduced our staff and reduced our working hours.
 This morning, we are now operating on a skeleton staff of only three to four people when usually we have about 20 people working."

 In addition to going to other places like the Caribbean, Mexico or Europe, many Canadians have taken to travelling within Canada instead.
 Provinces have noted increased interest from Canadian tourists, and are deploying new ad campaigns to encourage Canadians to visit.
 Manitoba increased the budget of Tourism Manitoba by $4.5m for this purpose.
 Travel agencies and businesses in Canada have also noted an increase in visitors.

 There may be a variety of reasons behind the fall in visits to the US, including not just the boycott but also a weak Canadian dollar and fear of the US immigration authorities.

-Several Canadians with dual citizenship such as music producer Bob Ezrin, who has dual Canadian and American citizenship, not only moved back to Canada from the United States, but renounced their American citizenship as well.
+A rise has been noted in dual citizens renouncing their American citizenship.
+Bob Ezrin, who has dual Canadian and American citizenship, also moved back to Canada from the United States in addition to renouncing his American citizenship.